This open textbook is currently maintained by Dr. Alan Ng to support the University of Wisconsin online course German 391.

 - You will also need access to a comprehensive, full-sized German-English dictionary to succeed with this material.
 Students in University of Wisconsin German 391 typically need a dictionary equivalent to the Oxford-Duden German Dictionary, which weighs in at over 5 pounds with over 1,700 full-size pages.

-This open textbook was launched publicly on 22 October 2014.
+This open textbook was launched publicly on 22 October 2014 and is revised continually.

 Howard Martin’s “Preface” to the last print edition, 2001